Haza290/Raspberry_Pi_Examples_For_Bluej/README.md

 The concepts we touched upon include but are not limited to: Variables; calling Functions; using Objects within other Classes; simple and complex data structures; generic constructs such as For and While loops; Algorithms.
 As our intended target audience is beginner programmers (or end of first term Computer Science students), we did not set out to teach these concepts from scratch, rather reinforce them with interesting projects.

-As mentioned in the planning section, we felt that the examples didn’t quite provide enough educational value to our project.
+We felt that the examples didn’t quite provide enough educational value to our project.
 The format was changed to include the complete example class, PDF tutorial, and when applicable, incomplete and completed exercise classes.

 The example classes contain fully working examples that utilize various components wired up to the Pi.
 These are our projects that we were previously working on before we modified our format slightly to include the extra material.